gpaolillo94/Comb_Images/README.md

 # Comb_Images

-Comb Image Pipeline is a Python pipeline for counting uncapped comb cells from honey comb images.
+Comb Image Pipeline is a Python pipeline for counting uncapped cells from honey comb images.

 ## Installation